klux21/limitless_times/README.txt

-Thread safety is is till an issue in new_mktime() and new_localtime_r() because that caring of an environment parameter like TZ which that can be adjusted at runtime requires updates of some pre-calculated values which contain the time-zone information.
+Thread safety is is till an issue in new_mktime() and new_localtime_r() because that caring of an environment parameter like TZ which that can be adjusted at runtime requires updates of static pre-calculated values which contain the time-zone information.
-For being thread safe you need to call new_mktime() or update_time_zone_info() before creating any threads and to prevent adjustments of the TZ environment variable afterwards.
+For being thread safe you need to call new_mktime() or update_time_zone_info() before creating any threads.
+After every change of TZ afterwards update_time_zone_info() must be called for the activation of the changes.

 The support of the daylight saving rules are not that funny to implement but new_mktime and new localtime_r should handle them right as long as the